Amirlerouge/simpleLibrary/README.md

 # simpleLibrary
-playing around with the dom
+playing around with the DOM